kissotdragon/stix_Syslog4/README.md

   --strict              Raise an error on an unsupported indicator.
 Defaults
                         to simply printing to stderr.
-  --verbose             Print various inputs and outputs to STDERR -a, --arcsight        Send the data to ArcSight using CEF Syslog -x TAXII, --taxii=TAXII
+  --verbose             Print various inputs and outputs to STDERR -a, --sysserver        Send the data to syslog server using CEF format message -x TAXII, --taxii=TAXII
                         TAXII Server Endpoint.
 Either this parameter or a STIX file is required.